 5) Sample Drop-off.
 If users need to have some experiments done by NMR staff, contact the NMR staff by email.

 9) Cleaning.
-Users must wipe down the keyboards, mice, spinners, sample depth gauges, work surface, and any touched surfaces using a Kimwipe with 70% ethanol prior to and at the end of their sessions.
+Users must wipe down the keyboards, mice, spinners, sample depth gauges, work surfaces, and any touched surfaces using a Kimwipe with 70% ethanol after using the instruments.
+They are also strongly encouraged to do the same before using the instruments.
 The NMR Facility will provide 70% ethanol and Kimwipes.
-NMR staff will clean all above with disinfectant at least twice a day.
+NMR staff will clean all the above with disinfectant at least twice a day.

 10) Adherence to Guidelines.
-Users who violate this guidelines or IU guidelines will lose their privilege to access the NMR facility and their supervisors will be notified.
+Users who violate these guidelines or IU guidelines will lose their privilege to access the NMR facility and their supervisors will be notified.

 Should you have any questions please contact NMR staff.